都姫婚

 Yamagata Gokoku-jinja Shrine | Yamagata Prefecture

-A traditional Shinto wedding ceremony is solemnly held in the magnificent shrine pavilion of the representative shrine of Yamagata City, Yamagata Prefecture.
-The surrounding area is attractive for its location, which is colored by nature in each of the four seasons, including cherry blossoms along the Umamigasaki River and the greenery of Yakushi Park.
-The beautiful sight of the procession through the spacious shrine grounds is a refreshing and moving sight for a wedding ceremony.
+A traditional Shinto wedding ceremony is solemnly performed in the magnificent main hall of this shrine, representing Yamagata Prefecture and Yamagata City.
+The surrounding area offers a charming location adorned with seasonal natural beauty, including the cherry blossoms along the Mamigasaki River and the greenery of Yakushi Park.
+The sight of the procession walking through the spacious grounds is beautiful, creating a ceremony enveloped in a refreshing sense of wonder.

 Yamagata Bride [Wedding at Yamagata Gokoku Shrine].